Spronks/JavaScript-Projects/README.md

 * At the same time I want to become more familiar with the workflow of Git and Github...

 # Day 1 - Counter
-I made a simple counter, with 3 buttons to increment, decrement and reset to 0.
+A simple counter, with 3 buttons to increment, decrement and reset to 0.

 # Day 2 - Calculator
-I made a simple calculator, capable of doing the basic operations and a clear button.
+A simple calculator, capable of doing the basic operations and a clear button.

 # Day 3 - Form Validation
-I made a form with username, email and password as inputs and we are checking the validity of these inputs.
+A form with username, email and password as inputs and we are checking the validity of these inputs.
 Username must be 8 letters long, email address should be in a valid form and password should be 8 characters long and must include owercase, uppercase, digits and special charachters.
 Also there is an extra password input and we make sure those two match.

 # Day 4 - Navigation Bar